 This body of research has even been endorsed by the American Diabetes Association, who have acknowledged that a vegan diet rich in whole foods can help to mitigate the onset and effects of type-2 diabetes.

-As for heart disease, another study this June found that a plant-based diet helps to prevent heart-disease better than nutritional supplements, adding to the finding last year that nutty vegan and vegetarian diets can slash the risk of heart disease by up to 42 percent.
+As for heart disease, another study in June 2018 found that a plant-based diet helps to prevent heart-disease better than nutritional supplements, adding to the 2017 finding that nutty vegan and vegetarian diets can slash the risk of heart disease by up to 42 percent.